 Other animals such as mice can chew electrical wiring within walls and it can cause a fire hazard.
-If you need help inspecting your home give us a call, we are happy to help.
+Be careful when using mouse repellent If you need help inspecting your home give us a call, we are happy to help.

 An attached garage increases the likelihood of pests entering your home or business.
 Accidentally leaving that gigantic door open overnight is a small mistake that can lead to pests entering casually into your home.

 Pests need food and water.
 If you do not offer them food or water, they will not come in.
 Make sure all food items in your pantry and cupboards are sealed in airtight containers.
 Open food items will lure rodents, ants and cockroaches with their superior sense of smell.
 This tip applies to the whole house; Even the smallest crumb is a good enough reason for an army of ants to invade.

 Also, pests seek out water sources.
 All plumbing throughout the house should be checked routinely for sturdiness and lack-of-leaks.
 Drips and puddles lure in all sorts of wildlife in Southern California due to our dry seasons.

 When cleaning up after a rodent infestation (or other pests) you should protect yourself from the dangers waste left behind.
 This includes rubber gloves, safety googles, and face mask to protect yourself.
 For supplies, you will need paper towels, bleach cleaner, sponge, and a garbage can.